regan-sarwas/npmap.js/README.md

 Extends [Leaflet](http://leafletjs.com) to include functionality and a look-and-feel built specifically for the National Park Service.

-This library is under _very_ active development, so please help test and [report issues](https://github.com/nationalparkservice/npmap.js/issues).
+This library is under active development, so please help test and [report issues](https://github.com/nationalparkservice/npmap.js/issues).

 ## Builder

-You may also want to take a look at the [NPMap Builder](https://github.com/nationalparkservice/npmap-builder).
-It is a graphical interface that walks through building a map with NPMap.js.
+You may also want to take a look at [NPMap Builder](https://github.com/nationalparkservice/npmap-builder).
+It is a graphical interface that walks through the process of building a map with NPMap.js, step-by-step.

 ## Thanks